-- 9.1 The Licensing Authority recognises that longer licensing hours for the sale of alcohol could avoid large numbers of people leaving premises at the same time, which in turn could reduce the potential for disturbance at late night fast food outlets, taxi ranks, minicab offices and other sources of transport. - 9.2 The Licensing Authority considers that licensing hours should not inhibit the development of safe and thriving evening and night-time local economies which are important for investment and employment locally, and attractive to tourists and visitors alike.
-The Licensing Authority considers that providing consumers and the Licensing trade with greater choice and flexibility is an important consideration. - 9.3 Fixed pre-determined closing times within designated areas otherwise known as 'zoning' will not be set as this could lead to significant movements of people across boundaries at particular times seeking premises opening later, with the potential for concentrations of disturbance and noise.
+- 9.1 The Licensing Authority recognises that longer licensing hours for the sale of alcohol could avoid large numbers of people leaving premises at the same time, which in turn could reduce the potential for disturbance at late night fast food outlets, taxi ranks, minicab offices and other sources of transport. - 9.2 The Licensing Authority considers that licensing hours should not inhibit the development of safe and thriving evening and night-time local economies which are both important for investment and employment locally, and attractive to tourists and visitors alike.
+The Licensing Authority considers that providing consumers and the Licensing trade with greater choice and flexibility is an important consideration.

+- 9.3 Fixed pre-determined closing times within designated areas otherwise known as 'zoning' will not be set as this could lead to significant movements of people across boundaries at particular times seeking premises opening later, with the potential for concentrations of disturbance and noise.
 This would treat residents in one area less favourably than those in another, as well as causing the peaks of disorder and disturbance the Act is trying to avoid. - 9.4 Restrictions on trading hours will only be considered where necessary to meet the Licensing Objectives. - 9.5 The Licensing Authority will generally deal with the issue of licensing hours having due regard to the individual merits of each application.
 However, consideration will be given in appropriate circumstances to imposing stricter conditions or limitations in respect of noise control where premises are situated in noise sensitive areas. - 9.6 Applicants must carefully consider the hours of opening which they consider appropriate for the future operation of their business, and in particular their requirements to accommodate special events and celebrations.
-Where an applicant wishes to apply to extend their current opening hours beyond midnight, the Licensing Authority will expect their Operating Schedule to detail measures that will ensure the Licensing Objectives are addressed and that there will be no significant disturbance to members of the public, living, working or otherwise engaged in normal activity within the vicinity of the premises concerned.

-- 9.7 The Licensing Authority will generally consider licensing retail premises to sell alcohol for consumption off the premises at any times they are open for trade.
-But such could be restricted if relevant representations have been made, for example, if premises are known to be the focus of disorder and disturbance. - 9.8 Applicants for Premises Licences will also be expected to take into consideration any operating hours that are stipulated as part of a Planning Permission.
+Where an applicant wishes to apply to extend their current opening hours beyond midnight, the Licensing Authority will expect their Operating Schedule to detail measures that will ensure the Licensing Objectives are addressed and that there will be no significant disturbance to members of the public, living, working or otherwise engaged in normal activity within the vicinity of the premises concerned. - 9.7 The Licensing Authority will generally consider licensing retail premises to sell alcohol for consumption off the premises at any times they are open for trade.
+But such could be restricted if relevant representations have been made, for example, if premises are known to be the focus of disorder and disturbance. - 9.8 Applicants for Premises Licences will also be expected to take into consideration any operating hours that are stipulated as part of a Planning Permission, the granting of a licence under the Licensing Act does not remove the need to obtain any other necessary legal provision such as planning permission.

-10.0 Drugs/Knives/Weapons
+10 Drugs/Knives/Weapons

-10.1 The Licensing Authority will expect licensees to take all reasonable steps to prevent the entry of drugs, into licensed premises, to take appropriate steps to prevent drugs changing hands within the premises, and to take practical measures to prevent tragedies as a result of drug misuse.
+10.1 The Licensing Authority will expect licensees to take all reasonable steps to prevent the presence of drugs on licensed premises and to take appropriate steps to prevent drugs changing hands within the premises in order to prevent tragedies as a result of drug misuse.
 The Licensing Authority will expect licensees to be familiar with the Home Office Drug Strategy booklet entitled Safer Clubbing (ISBN 1840827807) or other subsequent editions.
-The Licensing Authority also expects that licencees will also take steps to prevent the entry into licensed premises of knives and weapons.
+The Licensing Authority also expects that licence holders will also take steps to prevent the presence of knives and other weapons on their premises and that a log be kept of all drug, knife and weapon incidents.
+Licence holders should also consider arranging training their staff on drugs, knives and weapons and to have policies for dealing with the possession of drugs, knives and weapons and the supply of drugs.